Titan Quest: Release

 Titan Quest was first announced in May 2005, with its first public exhibition being at that year's Electronic Entertainment Expo.
-The game released on June 26, 2006 in North America, and June 30, 2006 in Europe.
+The game released for Windows on June 26, 2006 in North America, and June 30, 2006 in Europe.
 According to Bruno, when originally shipped, the ESRB raised the game's rating to "M for Mature" due to the scantily-clad Nymph familiar, although the rating was later amended to its current one.
 In Japan, the game released on September 1, 2006: it released in English with the manual translated into Japanese.
 The game was released on Steam on July 17, 2007 alongside its expansion by THQ.
-An updated version, Titan Quest Gold Edition, was released on October 22, 2007 in the West and April 25, 2008 in Japan.
-It contained both the main game and its expansion.
-The Titan Quest intellectual property was purchased by Nordic Games after THQ began selling off its shares in the wake of its 2013 bankruptcy.
+An updated version, subtitled Gold Edition, was released on October 22, 2007 in the West and April 25, 2008 in Japan.
+It contained both the main game and its first expansion.

+Titan Quest would be one of only three projects Iron Lore worked on in its lifetime, and the only original project alongside Immortal Throne: after completing work on Soulstorm, an expansion to Warhammer 40,000: Dawn of War, the studio was forced to close in February 2008 due to difficulties in securing any funding for future projects.
+Some of team founded a new studio called Crate Entertainment and licensed the Titan Quest engine to develop Grim Dawn, dubbed by staff as a spiritual successor to Titan Quest.
+The Titan Quest intellectual property was purchased by Nordic Games (later THQ Nordic) after THQ began selling off its shares in the wake of its 2013 bankruptcy.
 Beginning in 2016, Nordic Games began supporting the game's Steam version with patches to fix gameplay and multiplayer issues, along with glitches and bugs.
+An overhauled version of the game, subtitled Anniversary Edition, was released on August 31, 2016.
+Compiling all updates and expansions up to that point, it was offered as a free upgrade for players who already owned Steam versions of the game.